gregfullard/ArgillaDemo/volumes/Readme.txt

-Docker volumes will be created in this folder when you run docker-compose up

-Note: These files are excluded from SCMin the .gitignore file
+This folder will contain the mounted volumes for the various docker images that run when you fire up docker compose